-It might seen a bit intimidating working out how to clean a microwave, given it's a somewhat complicated appliance.
-And it’s surprising how few of us clean the microwave regularly.
-Nearly every kitchen has one and some are used more often than the oven itself.
+How often do we clean our microwaves?
+While it might seen a bit intimidating working out how to clean a microwave, it’s surprising how few of us clean it regularly.
+Considering nearly every kitchen has one, we tend to use some more often than the oven itself.
 Despite this, even the best microwaves can be left to harbor grease and food residue for weeks.
-It’s only when the smell finally defeats us that we begrudgingly pick up the sponge and try to shift those stubborn stains.
+It’s only when the smell finally defeats us that we reluctantly pick up the sponge and try to shift those stubborn stains.

 Cleaning the microwave need not be such a chore though; in fact, it can be pretty easy.
 So follow these steps and tips on how to clean a microwave to get the faithful kitchen aide looking like new again.

 How to clean a microwave

 Cleaning a microwave is really simple, but it is something you should do regularly.